kyma-project/test-infra/kind/README.md

 It may require more resources for Docker, adjust it in Docker preferences (cpu and memory)

-## Build Kubernetes image
+### Build a Kubernetes image

-To build a Kubernetes image that is used in Kind, script `scripts/build-kubernetes-image.sh` is used.
-That script is designed to be used on Prow pipeline.
+Run the `scripts/build-kubernetes-image.sh` script to build a Kubernetes image used in `kind`.
+That script is specifically designed for the Prow pipeline.

-For creating your own Kubernetes image, follow https://kind.sigs.k8s.io/docs/user/quick-start/#building-images.
+To create your own Kubernetes image, follow [this](https://kind.sigs.k8s.io/docs/user/quick-start/#building-images) instruction.